acoustic-content-samples/wchtools-cli/README.md

 #### Uploading new managed content assets such as images

-  To upload a number of files into Watson Content Hub with a single command, copy the files into the assets/dxdam/ folder under your working directory.
+  To upload a number of files into Acoustic Content with a single command, copy the files into the assets/dxdam/ folder under your working directory.
 Then, run the following command:

     wchtools push -a --dir <path-to-working-directory>